WatchDogStudios/ApertureUI-Docs/apuidocs/docs/style_guide.md

 ### Sliders

-Range sliders can be instanced through the RML tag `<input type="range" ... />`.
+Range sliders can be instanced through the HTML tag `<input type="range" ... />`.
 Internally these are very similar to scrollbars, and contain identical child elements, i.e.:

 * `sliderarrowdec`
 * `sliderarrowinc`